nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 This application is a Springboot application packaged as a jar containing an embedded Tomcat 8 instance.
 For demo purposes the persistence tier has been implemented using an embedded H2 in-memory database, therefore submitted work order data will not be persisted across application restarts.

 ## SUMMARY
-This project is a implementation of a Restful queuing service, which prioritizes submitted service requests based on the below ranking formulas associated with each different service request classification type.
-Submitted work orders are classified based on the below classification rules.
+This project is a implementation of a Restful queuing service, which prioritizes submitted service requests based on ranking formulas associated with each of the different service request classification types.
+Submitted work orders are classified using the below classification rules.

 |    Classification Type       |     Classification Rule     |
 | ---------------------------- | --------------------------- |